gbblack/mansus/03 Literature/Articles/Parse, don’t validate.md

   - "[[type-driven design]]"
 ---
 # Parse, don’t validate
-**Parsing:** is a process that transforms input data into a more precise output.
-The transformation inherently validates the input while preserving the validation result in the more precise output.
+Parsing is a process that transforms input data into a more precise output.
+The transformation inherently validates the input while preserving the resulting valid state in the precise output, the invalid input fails to parse.

-The information is stored inside the type system.
-The unvalidated input state is one type which is parsed into a more explicit output type.
+This information is stored inside the type system.
+Every valid state of the data is its own type.
 ### How to apply this pattern?  -> Data types.

 - Make data structures that make illegal states unrepresentable.
 Model these states with the most precise structures you can manage.